michaelriveranorthwestern/MSDS459/Week03_Individual_Assignment1/README.md

 - **Part 2:** Summary of Chapters 3 and 5 from the same textbook.
 Discusses how to identify relevant domains for a knowledge graph and how to extract information from web sources for graph construction.

-- **Part 3:** Summary of Chapter 4, focusing on Named Entity Recognition (NER) as a foundational step in building knowledge graphs, including rule-based, statistical, and neural methods for identifying entities.
+- **Part 3:** Summary of Chapter 4, focusing on Named Entity Recognition as a foundational step in building knowledge graphs, including rule-based, statistical, and neural methods for identifying entities.

 - **Part 4:** Summary of Chapter 1 from *Natural Language Processing in Action (2nd ed.)*, which gives a high-level introduction to NLP, covering language pipelines, understanding vs. generation, and the ethical implications of NLP applications.